 English Center.
-The English Center, located in building 400 and featuring two classrooms and a computer lab, is staffed by three full-time instructional assistants who support learning for students enrolled in English 1AEX and basic skills courses.
+The English Center, located in building 400 and featuring two classrooms and a computer lab, is staffed by three fulltime instructional assistants who support learning for students enrolled in English 1AEX and basic skills courses.
 In collaboration with English faculty, the English Center staff provides individual and small-group learning assistance, grammar workshops, and embedded classroom support.
-The English Center is open Monday through Thursday, 8:00 am to 8:30 pm (II.B.1-46).
+The English Center is open Monday through Thursday, 8:00 a.m. to 8:30 p.m.
+(II.B.1-46).

 Math Jam, Concurrent Support, and Noncredit Courses.
-Math Jam offers eight unique tuitionfree, non-credit courses - covering pre-algebra through calculus III - held during the week prior to every fall and spring semester to help students prepare for upcoming mathematics courses.
-Las Positas College also offers eight concurrent support courses that allow students to "jam all semester long" by enrolling in for-credit or non-credit (tuition free) math and learning support courses aligned with the math course in which they are enrolled.
-Concurrent support courses include assignments to help students prepare for upcoming tests and/or to review a recent test and learn from their mistakes (II.B.1-47, II.B.1-48, II.B.1-49).
-In addition to Math Jam and concurrent support courses in Mathematics, Las Positas Colleges offers non-credit classes in English and English as a Second Language to help students succeed academically through supplemental instruction and additional, low-stakes learning opportunities (II.B.1-50, II.B.1-51, II.B.1-52).
+Math Jam offers eight unique tuitionfree, non-credit courses covering pre-algebra through calculus III.
+Math Jam is held during the week prior to every fall and spring semester to help students prepare for upcoming mathematics courses.
+LPC also offers eight concurrent support courses that allow students to "jam all semester long" by enrolling in credit or noncredit math and learning support courses aligned with the math course in which they are enrolled.
+Concurrent support courses include assignments to help students prepare for upcoming tests and/or to review a recent test and learn from mistakes (II.B.1-47, II.B.1-48, II.B.1-49).
+LPC also offers noncredit classes in English and English as a Second Language to help students succeed academically through supplemental instruction and additional, low-stakes learning opportunities (II.B.1-50, II.B.1-51, II.B.1-52).

 Disabled Student Programs and Services.
 Disabled Student Programs and Services (DSPS), housed in the Disability Resource Center, is a vital resource for students with disabilities.
 The DSPS program offers support services, determines required academic accommodations, and provides specialized counseling and technical support for students with disabilities, so that they can participate fully and access equitably all college experiences.
 DSPS fosters awareness, understanding, and an inclusive learning environment while also promoting self-sufficiency and self-advocacy in students with disabilities to prepare them to be active, productive, creative, and dynamic members of the college community and beyond.
 Students in the DSPS program enjoy access to a dedicated space in Building 1600 that features PC and Mac computers and adaptive hardware and software to support student learning in the areas of reading, writing, spelling, and computational skills (II.B.1-53, II.B.1-54).

 Learning Communities.
-LPC's three learning communities - Engineering Technology, The Puente Project, and the Umoja Community - provide students with cohort-based instruction and learning support services such as access to mentors, career exploration and professional development workshops, and tutoring (II.B.1-55, II.B.1-56, II.B.1-57, II.B.1-58).
+LPC's three learning communities--Engineering Technology, The Puente Project, and the Umoja Community--provide students with cohort-based instruction and learning support services such as access to mentors, career exploration and professional development workshops, and tutoring (II.B.1-55, II.B.1-56, II.B.1-57, II.B.1-58).